ColbyJacks/ColbyJacks/README.md

 * **[Virtual ASCII Camera](https://github.com/ColbyJacks/VirtualAsciiCam)**: Converts live webcam feed into ASCII art and outputs it to a virtual camera using Python and Pygame.
 * **[pyAudioController](https://github.com/ColbyJacks/pyAudioController)**: A Python tool inspired by DEEJ for application-specific audio volume control using hardware inputs.

-*_(Tip: Make sure these repositories are pinned on your profile and have good READMEs themselves!)_*

 ---